Top 7 Reasons Customers Return Merchandise & How You Can Prevent It

 It should be obvious by now that a well-written return policy can save you time and money, while also minimizing hassles for customers.
 When combined with business best-practices and excellent customer service, your return policy has the potential to increase customer satisfaction by ensuring buyers get the right order…right from the start.

-It can also be instrumental in encouraging customers who ARE unhappy to contact the merchant for a refund instead of filing a chargeback.
+A good return policy can also be instrumental in encouraging customers who ARE unhappy to contact the merchant for a refund instead of filing a chargeback.
 Even with no intention to commit fraud, there are multiple reasons a cardholder might automatically opt for a chargeback, many of which are completely within your power to change:

 - Your contact information isn’t easily accessible.